nrgsghanei2001/CPU_Scheduling/README.md

 ## Project Description

 In this project, a C++ program has been developed to simulate CPU scheduling based on process priority levels.
-The primary goal is to manage the execution of processes by prioritizing them according to their assigned priority values, ensuring that higher priority tasks are processed before lower priority ones.
+The goal is to manage the execution of processes by prioritizing them according to their assigned priority values, ensuring that higher priority tasks are processed before lower priority ones.

 ## Features